Undergraduate

 • Critical Thinking: Engaging in critical analysis at all times.

-For more guidance on whether a Ph.D. is suitable for you and how to pursue it, additional references may be helpful:
+For more guidance on whether a Ph.D. is suitable for you and how to pursue it, the following references are helpful:

 Postdoc